cara-tm/simple-tooltips/README.md

 Simple and very light javascript tooltips with no dependencies, uses the "data-set" attribute with full fallback for old browsers.

-An adaptation of the Chris Bracco's CSS codepen (http://codepen.io/cbracco/pen/nufHz) with full fallback for old browsers.
+An adaptation of the Chris Bracco's CSS codepen (http://codepen.io/cbracco/pen/nufHz) with retroactive enhancements.

 ## Usage